Asiern/SpeedrunHub/README.md

 #### What's new?

 - Fix: Games with no categories not loading
+- Updated Expo to v45

 #### Known issues

 - Japanese names not displaying.
-- OS forced darkmode breaks `UserHeader.js` colors.
+- OS forced darkmode breaks `UserHeader.tsx` colors.
-- Game without categories not loading.
-- App crashing

 ## :page_with_curl: Privacy Policy / Terms & Conditions / License